 A public engagement schedule will be released in the next few days, so residents can learn how to provide input into the preparation of the Municipal Development Plan and Land Use Bylaw.

 The MDP is the overall community plan for the Town.
-It provide high level guidance, goals and policy; and it directs several subsidiary plans such as Transportation Master Plans and Recreation Master Plans.
+It provides high-level guidance, goals and policy; and it directs several subsidiary plans such as Transportation Master Plans and Recreation Master Plans.
 Read more.

 Both the MDP and LUB are statutory documents under the Municipal Government Act, and are the primary guides that shape the development of the Town of Drumheller.